-- all governors, employees, pupils and parents should have a full understanding of bullying; - all governors, employees, pupils and parents should know what Bradford Grammar School's (the School) policy is on bullying and what they should do if bullying occurs; - all pupils and parents should be confident that there will be prompt action when bullyingoccurs and that there will be support for both the bully and the bullied; and - the School's policy covers all forms of bullying: physical, verbal, emotional, cultural, religious, psychological and online bullying.
+- All governors, employees, pupils and parents should have a clear understanding of what type of behaviour is considered to be bullying as defined below; - All governors, employees, pupils and parents should know what Bradford Grammar School's (the School) policy is on bullying and what they should do if bullying occurs; - All pupils and parents should be confident that there will be prompt action when bullying occurs and that there will be support for both the bully and the victim; and - The School's policy covers all forms of bullying: physical, verbal, emotional, cultural, religious, psychological and online bullying.

 Bullying is behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
-Bullying can take many forms (including online bullying via social media or gaming platforms, which can involve the use of images and video), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender or sexual orientation, special educational needs or disabilities.
+Bullying can take many forms (including online bullying via social media or gaming platforms, which can involve the use of images and video) and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender or sexual orientation, special educational needs or disabilities.

-Bullying can take place in all parts of school, including the journey to and from school, in changing rooms, corridors and the playground.
+Bullying can take place anywhere and at any time, including the journey to and from school, in changing rooms, corridors and the playground.
 It can happen outside school hours and away from the school site.
 It may involve sending notes or making phone calls intended to offend or upset another person.
-Bullying may occur via social media such as WhatsApp, Facebook, Twitter, Instagram and Snapchat, via gaming platforms or via email and may involve sending online messages, pictures or videos (sometimes of a sexually suggestive or explicit nature i.e. sexting or youth produced sexual imagery, also referred to as nudes or semi-nudes), or posting them on websites or social media, with the intention of hurting or humiliating someone.
-Online bullying of this kind will be treated just as if the bullying occurred face-to- face in school.
+Bullying may occur via social media such as WhatsApp, Facebook, X, Instagram, TikTok and Snapchat, via gaming platforms or via email and may involve sending online messages, pictures or videos (sometimes of a sexually suggestive or explicit nature i.e. sexting or youth produced sexual imagery, also referred to as nudes or semi-nudes), or posting them on websites or social media, with the intention of hurting or humiliating someone.
+Online bullying of this kind will be treated just as if the bullying occurred face-to-face in school.